whermany/mirror-validation-protocol/Game Lexicon.md

 | **Italian** | Boh | "I don't know" (dismissive) | Feigned ignorance; engagement avoidance | Mediterranean emotional deflection |
 | **Hebrew** | מה לעשות (ma la'asot) | "What to do?" | Rhetorical helplessness | Middle Eastern resignation; divine will reference |

+**Note on Language Examples**
+The examples of other languages included here were generated with the help of large language models (LLMs).
+While every effort has been made to ensure they are respectful and accurate, they may not perfectly capture cultural nuance or context.
+These examples are intended to illustrate linguistic patterns only, not to provide definitive translations or cultural interpretations.
+If you see something that feels incomplete or inaccurate, please view it in that spirit.

 ---

 ## 5. Pattern Categories for AI Analysis